acktreptow/portfolio-pete/README.md

 ## Project Overview

-The specification for Pete's portfolio page was extensive.
-There needed to be a header, landing page, projects section and contact form.
-I also had to complete these sections using Chakra UI, Formik and Yup.
-Technologies I had never come across before.
+The application has a header, landing page, projects section and contact form.

 Overall, this was a very tough but equally fulfilling app to complete due to my inexperience with these more advanced technologies.
-But thanks to this project, I now have significant experience in them, which then allowed me to take this portfolio page beyond the required specifications and turn into a much stronger application.
+But I now have significant experience in them, which then allowed me to take this portfolio page beyond the required specifications and turn into a much stronger application.

 For example, I incorporated responsive design throughout all 4 sections.
 Due to Meta not asking for this and therefore not even having a prompt to work off, I had to really delve into the Chakra documentation to figure out how to do it correctly.
 Fortunately, I was successful, resulting in the header, project section and contact form looking great on screens smaller than 768px.